-Two Important Benefits of a Pre Emergent in the Spring
+Two Important Benefits of Applying Pre-Emergent in the Spring

-#1 Benefit – Kills annoying weeds before they ever germinate.
+#1 Benefit – Prevent annoying weeds before they ever root.

 This is the only solution for eliminating weeds before you would need to take more drastic measures later in the season.
 Without using a pre-emergent in the spring you will be using bottle after bottle of weed killer on your yard later in a never ending battle to kill what you could have stopped from ever growing.

 #2 Benefit – A pre-emergent can be used on a large number of turf grasses targeting multiple species of weeds.